rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 ### Completion criteria

-All sixteen slice acceptance criteria pass; `dotnet build -c Release` is warning-clean; `dotnet test` is green both with and without a local SQL Server; no file under `TigerWrapDb/` is modified; and `git diff --check` is clean.
+The TigerQuery prerequisite has first been released and consumed; all sixteen downstream slice acceptance criteria plus the managed-connection acceptance criteria pass; `dotnet build -c Release` is warning-clean; `dotnet test` is green both with and without a configured bootstrap; no file under `TigerWrapDb/` is modified; and `git diff --check` is clean.